 Certificates will be despatched within five working days and sent to you by second class post.

-Orders received before 3pm are normally dealt with on the same day and sent by first class post.
-Priority requests received after 3pm will be dealt with on the next working day.
+Orders received before 3pm are dealt with on the same day and sent by first class post.
+Priority certificate requests received after 3pm will be dealt with on the next working day.

 You will receive an email when the certificate is despatched from the office.

 If we are unable to supply your certificate for any reason you will be contacted, by email where possible, for further information.
 If we are still unable to locate the entry your fee will be refunded.

 Personal collection is only available from the Harrogate office and not any of our other offices.

 For events before 1 July 1837 please contact our county record office: email@example.com who may be able to provide baptismal, marriage or burial records.

 Staff at the county record office also carry out genealogical research in the records on your behalf.
 Research can be ordered through their online shop, where you can also browse and buy from a selection of historic maps and photographs of the county.

 These are the most common reasons for not locating an entry in the register: